SouthGiri/Water_AMI/README.md

 # Water_AMI
-This repository provides source code for this paper
+This repository provides source code (only RF and CNN-LSTM) for this paper

 [A Cost-Effective CNN-LSTM-Based Solution for Predicting Faulty Remote Water Meter Reading Devices in AMI Systems](https://www.mdpi.com/1424-8220/21/18/6229)